 How to Sew a Ripped Seam

-Learn how to sew ripped clothes with this tutorial.
+Learn how to sew rips in shirts, shorts, jeans, and more with this tutorial.

 We are adding the pattern to your Sewing Patterns.